 Media Blasters presents

-MPAA Rating: Not Rated for (13+ for ecchi humor, brief nudity)
+MPAA Rating: Not Rated for (16+ for extreme graphic violence, nudity, language)

 Rating for Style: A

 Rating for Substance: B+